-This continued throughout the night, leaving the set, returning to the set, then stepping outside the museum to take in some fresh air.
+This routine continued throughout the night, leaving the set, returning to the set, and stepping outside the museum to take in some fresh air.
 By early morning, the set was hot, and opportunities for fresh air were mandatory.

 If you like Star Wars, I encourage you to watch the movie.
-It’s available on YouTube in its full-length feature length.
+It’s available on YouTube in its full-length feature version.
 There are various links to wiki and IMDB.com all across the net.
 Learn more.
 As of 2017, here are the links I found.